iPROBE: in-vivo Platform for the Real-time Observation of Brain Extracellular activity

 Large-scale neuronal recording relies on the use of microfabricated multielectrode arrays (MEAs).
 Arrays capable of recording from hundreds of local neurons are now commercially available.
 In principle, these arrays provide the ability to record from thousands of neurons across multiple brain structures, simply by using a large number of probes simultaneously.
 However, accessing the data produced by these electrodes cannot be achieved with current technologies, as it is simply impossible to pass a sufficient number of very low amplitude analogue signals, as in current passive connection systems.

-We will solve this problem by leveraging on communication protocols used commonly in high performance computing.
-By allowing simple, robust, and low-noise connection of several multi-electrode arrays, this will allow us to monitor thousands of neurons from multiple structures using a single interface.
+iPROBE addresses this by leveraging on communication protocols used commonly in high performance computing.
+By allowing simple, robust, and low-noise connection of several multi-electrode arrays, this will allow us to monitor thousands of neurons from multiple probe structures using a single communication interface.

-The system will exploit cheap, commercially available microelectrode arrays (eg. NeuroNexus), connected to a custom CMOS Integrated Circuit (IC) via high-density flexible ribbon cables.
+iPROBE exploits cheap, commercially-available microelectrode arrays (eg. NeuroNexus), connected to a custom CMOS Integrated Circuit (IC) via high-density flexible ribbon cables.
 CMOS ICs are low cost, produce high yield and area efficient active electronics suitable for amplifying, filtering, analog-to-digital conversion and encoding of each electrode array's spiking neuron data.
 Each group of serially-connected probes will terminate into a standard USB interface.
 The new USB-3.0 protocol (marketed using the SuperSpeed term) can allow for serial data speeds of 5Gbps.
 For data sampled at 25kS/sec at 12-bit resolution, this could provide a bandwidth capable of supporting over 10,000 electrodes: two orders of magnitude beyond current technology.

 The iPROBE project has resulted in a number of key outcomes.
 These include: